-Construction accidents happen every day.
+Construction accidents happen every day in Fort Lauderdale.
 According to the Occupational Safety and Health Administration, one in five worker deaths are construction-related every year.
 Research from Center for Construction Research and Training reveals that over a 45-year career, a construction worker has a 75 percent chance of experiencing a disabling injury and a 1 out of 200 chance of becoming fatally injured in the workplace.

 Construction deaths are commonly caused by the fatal four: